 The IDC/CfE Journal Club is a critical review and discussion of recent scientific articles around HIV/AIDS-related topics.
-The IDC Journal Club takes place every 4 weeks on a Thursday 8-9AM in the BC-CfE Conference Room.
-The CfE Journal Club takes place every 4 weeks on a Thursday 12-1PM in the BC-CfE Conference Room.
+The Journal Club takes place twice a month on a Thursday 12-1PM in the BC-CfE Conference Room.

 Click on the + sign to see a summary of the article.